 As far as conveyancing in Cambourne is concerned, registration is no quicker or slower than the rest of the country.
 Rather than based on location, timescales can adjust according to the party submitting the application, whether it is in order and whether the Land registry have to notify any interested parties.
 Currently in the region of three quarters of submission are fully addressed in less than three weeks but some can be subject to extensive hold-ups.
 Registration occurs once the purchaser is living at the property so 'speed' is not always top priority but if there is a degree of urgency associated with the registration then you or your solicitor can speak with the land registry and explain the circumstances.

-How does conveyancing in Cambourne differ for new build properties?
+How does conveyancing in Cambourne differ for newly converted properties?

-Most buyers of new build property in Cambourne come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is finished.
-This is because developers in Cambourne tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Cambourne approach us having been asked by the seller to sign contracts and commit to the purchase even before the premises is built.
+This is because builders in Cambourne usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Cambourne or who has acted in the same development.